iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > It's great for motivating me to just do 20-30 mins brisk walking each day.
 But the minutes it records changes later in the day - reduces!
 So it may say I did 33 mins brisk, then suddenly it changes to 28 mins brisk - which is very annoying.
 If they could iron that issue out it would be great.<br> :date: __2021-02-02 09:15:50__

-> Works when it works.
-When outside walking it picks up the motion.
-However it doesn't register anything other than time - often erroneously - when eg ballroom dancing or treadmill walking.<br> :date: __2021-02-01 11:54:48__

-> I know I have walked brisk sometimes but the app does not alway pick it up<br> :date: __2021-01-29 10:14:37__

-> Good idea I guess it got me off the sofa but it doesn't always seems to work, seems to depend on which pocket my phone is in which is slightly demotivating.<br> :date: __2021-01-27 09:12:34__

-> Not been using for long.
-But clear and concise<br> :date: __2021-01-22 13:38:54__

-> It's an ok app.
-As long as you have your phone in your pocket it records the time you are moving and how much of it was brisk.
-It does seem to lose the information from one day to another though, which is a bit annoying as you could compare your movements over the last week or months - pointless if it doesn't save continuously.
-The app does have information, or rather links to other areas, ie healthy eating.<br> :date: __2021-01-20 12:57:15__

 #### 2-star reviews